gabrielgt99/gabrielgt99/README.md

 ### std::cout << "Hi there 👋\n";

-- 🔭 I am currently working at [IFX Networks](https://www.ifxnetworks.com/)IFX Networks
+- 🔭 I am currently working at [IFX Networks](https://www.ifxnetworks.com/)
 - 🌱 I am currently learning more about Python and Go
 - 👯 I am looking to collaborate on some fun project with Python
 - 🤔 I'm looking for help with Golang
 - 💬 Ask me about anything
-- 📫 How to contact me: [LinkedIn](https://www.linkedin.com/in/gabriel-gonzalez-tapias/)LinkedIn
+- 📫 How to contact me: [LinkedIn](https://www.linkedin.com/in/gabriel-gonzalez-tapias/)
 - ⚡ Fun fact: I have visited in 🇨🇴, 🇪🇸, 🇵🇹, 🇫🇷, 🇨🇱, 🇩🇴 and soon in 🇺🇸 and 🇧🇷

 <!--